 Second, watch for their flight pattern in the early morning and at night.
 This will help you determine how many entrances to the underground nest there are and an idea of how many bugs you are dealing with.

 Locate the entrances to the nest and make note of them.
+Sand bees, for example, often burrow in sand and/or soil mounds.
 Do not attempt to exterminate the pests without help if you are dealing with a sizable nest with multiple entrances.
 If you fail to locate a second or third entrance, your activity in killing the bees emerging from the first hole will bring a swarm of back door defenders to the nest's rescue.